Technigo/project-react-native-app/README.md

 # Curious to try my app?

-"This mobile app is not available on App Store but you can view it on snack - scan QR code to open on IOS device. https://snack.expo.io/@nasimmhn/github.com-nasimmhn-project-react-native-app"
+This mobile app is not available on App Store but you can view it on snack - scan QR code to open on IOS device. https://snack.expo.io/@nasimmhn/github.com-nasimmhn-project-react-native-app

 ## Learning objectives 🧠